Hyder Ali: Early life

-Hyder Ali was born in Budikote, modern day Kolar district, Karnataka; he was Fath Muhammad's fifth child, and the second by his third wife Razia Bibi, a sister of sufi pir Ibrahim Saheb, whose ancestors were Arab Nawayath.
-His early years are not well documented; he entered military service along with his brother Shahbaz after their father died in combat.
-Although Hyder Ali was from Mysore, his early loyalties were to the Nizam of Hyderabad, through whom Hyder Ali and his companions became Sepoys in the Deccan with partial investiture from the "Great Moghul" of that period.
+Early years of Hyder Ali are not well documented; he entered military service along with his brother Shahbaz after their father died in combat.
+Although Hyder Ali was from Mysore, his early loyalties were to the Nizam of Hyderabad, through whom Hyder Ali and his companions became sepoys in the Deccan with partial investiture from the "Great Moghul" of that period.
 After serving for a number of years under the rulers of Arcot, they came to Srirangapatna, where Hyder's uncle served.
-He introduced them to Devaraja, the dalwai (chief minister, military leader, and Commander-in-chief) of Krishnaraja Wodeyar II, and Nanjaraja, Devaraja's brother, who also held important ministerial posts.
+He introduced them to Devaraja, the dalwai (chief minister, military leader, and Commander-in-chief) of Krishnaraja Wodeyar II, and Nanjaraja, Devaraja's brother, who also held important ministerial posts including sarvadhikari.
 Hyder and his brother were both given commands in the Mysorean army; Hyder served under Shahbaz, commanding 100 cavalry and 2,000 infantry.

 Rise to power

 The dominions of the Kingdom Of Mysore ruled by Hyder Ali, in the year 1780.